ChrisDevalme/Watch-Department/README.md

 Watch Department is a full-stack e-commerce application for browsing and managing a catalog of watches.
 It’s built on top of a custom React + Node.js starter (no CRA), using Webpack, Gulp, Babel, and a small Express server so you can see everything that’s happening “under the hood”.

-> This project was originally bootstrapped from the **Big Poppa Code React Starter Kit** and extended into a full watch store experience.

 ---

 ## 🚀 Features